 In 2009, Congress also authorised $7,5-billion to help bolster the weak civilian government by building schools, roads and democratic institutions.

 “We must never lose sight of this essential fact.
+We are strategic partners with a common enemy in terrorism and extremism,” said Kerry.

 “Both of our countries have sacrificed … so much that it just wouldn’t make sense to see this relationship broken or abandoned,” he added.